Mortelle Adèle: Music

 In 2018, singer Aldebert featured Mortelle Adèle in the song Move Over, Uglies!
 (Poussez‑vous les moches !) on his album Enfantillages, les 10 ans; the voice of Adèle in the track was performed by actress Dorothée Pousséo.

 Aldebert later collaborated with Antoine Dole (lyrics) to produce a full album titled Mortelle Adèle – Show Bizarre, released on 20 October 2021, again with Dorothée Pousséo as Adèle's voice, joined by actors such as Emmanuel Curtil and Claire Guyot.

 This was followed by a Christmas album titled 365 Days to Be Good (365 jours pour être sage), released on 29 November 2022, composed by Vincent Blaviel and written by Antoine Dole.
 In March 2024, a four‑track EP Very Important Bizarres! was released to accompany a free anti‑bullying booklet made available online by the publisher Mr Tan & Co.

 Animated series

 An animated series is in preproduction as of 2022.
 After voicing Adèle in songs from the franchise, Dorothée Pousséo was selected to voice the main character.
-The animated adaptation of Mortelle Adèle is scheduled for release in 2025.
+The broadcast of the series, which will be titled Mortelle Adèle like the comic book, the project was announced in 2020, GO-N Productions, which had acquired the adaptation rights to make the animated series with 78 episodes, each lasting 7 minutes, for January 2027.